-Repair Category 1 Notes No significant defects noted.
-Some unevenness was noted to the floors, typical of age and type.
+Repair Category 1

+Notes No significant defects were apparent.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings